Problematic Sexual Behaviors (PSB) Program

 Group Information

-The youth with sexual behavior problems treatment group meets on a weekly basis for 90 minutes per session.
+The youth with Problematic Sexual Behaviors (PSB) treatment group meets on a weekly basis for 90 minutes per session.
 The goals for this group are: to have participants accept full responsibility for their offense(s); identify support persons; understand victim impact; develop victim empathy; identify and manage their triggers, stressors, and high risk situations; and understand how their thoughts affect their feelings, which affect their behaviors.

 Groups are open-ended and will consist of two (2) or more group members with a maximum number of 12.
 Groups will be gender specific; there will be a male group and a female group.